hoisie/simpleconfig/Readme.md

     host 192.168.0.1
     port 80

+I change public methods, so that is more simple to use

+    func Read(dst interface{}, src io.Reader) error
+	func ReadString(dst interface{}, src string) error
+	func ReadFile(dst interface{}, src string) error

+I update these codes to go1 compatible

 ## Description

 Simpleconfig is a library that gives your Go project a flexible configuration mechanism.
-It is inspired by the configuration system for [Redis](http://github.com/antirez/redis).
+It is inspired by the configuration system for properties.
 It can read config from different sources (a file, string, or io.Reader), and write it to an arbitrary struct or map.

 The simpleconfig format is primitive -- it ignores lines that are blank or start with a pound sign `#`.
-Otherwise, it expects lines to have the format `key value`, where key and value are strings separated by a blank space.
+Otherwise, it expects lines to have the format `key value`, where key and value are strings separated by an equal mark (=), it's similar with .properties file' .

-As an example of a configuration file, see [redis.conf](https://github.com/antirez/redis/blob/master/redis.conf)

 ## Installation